 The written report should demonstrate your team’s insight into the full scope of the issue and include all aspects of the problem and your proposed solution.
 The report will be evaluated for quality of writing, organization, clarity, reason, and coherence.
-Standards for publications in technical journals (e.g., citing sources, style format) apply.
+Standards for publications in technical journals apply.
 In addition to the listed requirements, your report must address in detail the items highlighted in the Problem Statement, Design Considerations, and Evaluation Criteria.

-- Originality, innovativeness, functionality, maintainability, reliability, and long-term sustainability of the proposed design
+- Originality, innovativeness, functionality, ease of use, maintainability, reliability, and affordability of the proposed technology

 - How well the bench-scale represents your full-scale design concept